eddiebrunson/Udacity_Data_Structures_Algorithms_Notes/2_DS_Lesson1_Arrays_and_Linked_Lists.md

 **Lists**

-In contrast, the elements of a list may or may not be next to one another in mememory!
+In contrast, the elements of a list may or may not be next to one another in memory!
 For example, later on we will look at *linked lists*, where each list item points to the next list item--but where the items themselves may be scattered in different locations of memory.
 In this case, knowing the location of the first item in the list does not mean you can simply calculate the location of the other items.
 This means we cannot use indexes to directly access the list items as we would in an array.

 ___